TobyDrane/parallelise-claude-code/packages/websocket-server/README.md

-# @parallelise-claude-code/websocket-server
+# Parallelise Claude Code - WebSocket Server

-A real-time WebSocket server for streaming logs from Claude Code Docker containers.
+A real-time WebSocket server for streaming logs from Claude Code Docker containers in the Parallelise Claude Code system.

 ## Overview